L0rd5udo/lordsudo/_posts/2024-01-08-IrisCTF OSINT Challenge.md

 Overall, this was a very interesting OSINT Challenge that i had fun tackling.
 Kudos to the team from Iris CTF for setting this up and thanks too... -->

 -----

-Nos vemos en mi próximo artículo,
+Nos vemos en mi próximo artículo...

-@L0rd$ud0